padiks/flask-books-library/README.md

     +-- db.sqlite3                        # SQLite DB (kept out of git)
 ```

-> ✅ This is a modular, scalable, and Django-like project structure — perfect for small to medium Flask web apps.
+> ✅ This is a modular, scalable, and Django-like project structure — perfect for small to medium web apps.

 ---